jackal1-66/dpg-documentation/docs/software/doc/expert.md

 ### To be always up-to-date

-Accessing the upstream repos is done via SSH.
+Accessing the upstream repos is done via `ssh`.
 If your private key is password protected, you might need to enter your password from time to time whenever a repo is cloned or the local ones are updated.
 Note that it is extremely important that - when running any cherry-picking and tagging - we make sure to really have the absolute latest and greatest state synced with upstream.
 This is why cloning and resetting of local history to the upstream repo is mandatory each time you cherry-pick or something else is updated.

-### Run in a dedicated directory

-It is strongly recommended to run all of the following in a **dedicated working directory** since running it creates additional output files.
-All repos that are cloned and used should be seen as part of the tool's data.
-Do not do any developments in these local repos since they are manipulated and any local developments that are there otherwise might be lost.

 ## Specifying the operator